HarrySolsem/MyCVRepository/pages/resume.md

 ## KEY QUALIFICATIONS

 **In my role as manager, I emphasize on creating a safe learning environment for my coworkers.
-With more than thirty years of experience, I make sure that it is allowed to make mistakes, including that everyone also learn from the mistakes made.
+With more than thirty years of experience, I make sure that there exists a culture where it is allowed to make mistakes, including that everyone also learn from the mistakes made.
 I am analytical, I value order, pragmatic and solution oriented.
 I am empathic, I listen, and I make sure my colleagues feel seen and heard.**

 **I have extensive technical competency from all phases of digital product development using Microsoft technologies.
 In addition to this I have extended experience working with and coaching teams into using agile methodologies, plus experience in management of technical it-resources in international environments.**